0Rohit2022/BlazorUserExperience/README.md

 - Database: SQL Server 2022

 ## Archietecture
--The frontend will be developed using Blazor WebAssembly for its capability to run client-side in the browser.
+-The front end will be developed using Blazor WebAssembly for its capability to run client-side in the browser.
 The backend will consist of a .NET 8 Web API, providing
  RESTful endpoints for user registration, login, and fetching user details.
 SQL Server 2022 will be used to store user data.